liampuk/code-practice/util/README.md

 # CodingBat Crawler

-generates .md files for each CodingBat topic, and each CodingBat topic.
+generates .md files for each CodingBat topic, and each CodingBat problem.